ajitesh-30/E-Commerce/README.md

 1) User Model for having a look at his cart .

-2) Search and find elemetns .
+2) Search and find elements .